jklegseth/es6-webpack-starter/README.md

 `npm install`

 ## Commands
+The default setup using `src/main.js` and the ES6 entry and outputs to `dist/bundle.js`.
+These paths, and other Webpack settings, can be configued in `webpack.config.js`;

 `npm run build` will bundle modules and compile to ES5.
 This command is defined in `package.json` and is aliased to `./node_modules/.bin/webpack`.